-- Write down your bank card's 1-800 number for emergency cancellation on a separate, safe piece of paper in case of theft.

-- In small towns, avoid traveling with large denomination bills- it's much easier for the seller to raise the price than to find a way to give you change. - Bring U.S. dollars or travelers checks for rent and administrative fees.
-US Dollars are best. - The Kwacha cannot be exchanged in any other country so be sure to use them all before you leave the country.
+- Write down your bank card's 1-800 number for emergency cancellation on a separate, safe piece of paper in case of theft. - In small towns, avoid traveling with large denomination bills-it's much easier for the seller to raise the price than to find a way to give you change. - Bring U.S. dollars for rent and administrative fees.
+US Dollars are best. \\\\Bring dollars printed after 2010, as anything before 2006 will not be accepted. - The Kwacha cannot be exchanged in any other country so be sure to use them all before you leave the country.

-• Tipping etiquette:
+o Tipping etiquette:

-- Tipping is common in Malawi, though less so than in the US.
+Tipping is common in Malawi, though less so than in the US.
 Tip about 10% for waiters/other service workers.
 Often Malawians will offer to help carry luggage or give directions for a 'tip' (around 50 kwacha will suffice).

-- Typical costs of basic items when the Kwacha was worth Mk 220= \$1
+• Typical costs of basic items:

-- Shampoo: 900 kwacha (\$2.00)
+- Shampoo=1000 kwacha

-- 1L water=250 kwacha
+- 1L milk=915 kwacha

-- 1 beer=300 kwacha
+- 1 beer aka "a Green" for Carlsberg, the main beer in Malawi=727 kwacha

-- Loaf of bread=250 kwacha
+- Loaf of bread=490 kwacha